-If you want to join in with a task part way through the day and are unsure whether you might have missed their briefing you should approach the leader and ask first.
+If you want to join in with a task part way through the day and are unsure whether you might have missed the safety briefing you should approach the leader and ask first.

-You must provide us with details of any medical conditions relevant to your role and provide emergency contact details as requested on the volunteer registration form.
+You must provide us with details of any medical conditions relevant to your role and provide emergency contact details as requested at registration.
 You should also let us know if these details change.